ARGENTINA

 cit.
 Barra Bravas Argentina

-The spanish Pedro de Mendoza on February 2 1536, founded the Ciudad del Espíritu Santo y Puerto Santa María del Buen Ayre.
+On 2 February 1536, Pedro de Mendoza, a Spanish explorer, founded the Ciudad del Espíritu Santo y Puerto Santa María del Buen Ayre.

-After 4 years, however, the natives attacked the settlers and forced them to leave the town.
+After four years, though, the natives attacked the settlers and forced them to leave the town.

-In 1580 the Spanish explorer Juan de Garay founded the city for the second and final time and gave it the name of Ciudad de la Santísima Trinidad y Puerto de Nuestra Señora de los Buenos Aires.
+In 1580, the Spanish explorer Juan de Garay founded the city for the second and final time, naming it Ciudad de la Santísima Trinidad y Puerto de Nuestra Señora de los Buenos Aires.

 The city was baptized with this name in honor of the Madonna di Bonaria of Cagliari, in Sardinia.